Sheldon-Lloyd/Cyber.Beast/comic/ex/readme.md

 Max offers to help Bursun defeat the Matrioshka brain by going into a future in which he will not be able to return from.
 In exchange he will he will free everyone.

+Max goes to the future to fight the Matrioshka Brain when he gets their he see sphere so masive the he becomes disourage at first.
+He eventually is able to penetrate the ball.
+Unfortatnly there is more than wall he must break through.
+It is defended by soilders which is much like an immune system.
+At first he has to fight thousands The Matrioshka eventually realizes that is an ineffeint way to stop Max as he only needed to defeat a few of them before drilling down to the next level.
+The Matrioshka then pours all of its energy into creating a humanoid with universal level strength.
+This is when Max Awakens his White Hole ability in order to defeat it.
+Upon defeat the Matrioshka brain he learns that they too are doing to protect rather than mere greed.
+The Matrioshka is meant to protect the Universe from the Galatinoids